Q. What causes hearing loss?

 Types of hearing loss:

-• Sensorineural Hearing Loss: With sensorineural hearing loss, the problem lies in the hearing nerve.
-Most of the time, the nerve has deteriorated because of aging or noise exposure, but sometimes, cancer treatments or illness can create deterioration as well.
+• Sensorineural Hearing Loss: With sensorineural hearing loss, the problem may be damage to the inner ear (cochlea) or within the hearing nerve.
+Most of the time, the hair cells in the inner ear have been worn down due to aging or noise exposure, but sometimes, medications, cancer treatments or illness can create deterioration as well.
 With sensorineural loss, it's not just that “the volume is turned down,” but your ability to understand speech suffers too.
 90% of people with hearing loss have this kind, and the most effective treatment is hearing devices!
 Learn more about sensorineural hearing loss here.

 • Mixed Hearing Loss: Just like it sounds, this type of hearing loss is a mixture of conductive and sensorineural hearing loss.
 Learn more about mixed hearing loss here.